Natural Wine: Exploding the Myths

 Simon J Woolf is an award-winning English wine and drinks writer, currently based in The Netherlands.

-An acknowledged expect on the developing niche of natural wine, he contributes regularly to Decanter magazine, Meininger’s Wine Business International, World of Fine Wine and Noble Rot, and many other publications.
+An acknowledged expert on the developing niche of natural wine, he contributes regularly to Decanter magazine, Meininger’s Wine Business International, World of Fine Wine and Noble Rot, and many other publications.
 Simon is the editor of The Morning Claret, an online wine magazine which specialises in natural, biodynamic, organic and orange wine.

 Simon's first book "Amber Revolution - How the world learned to love orange wine" was published in 2018, and won the Roederer Wine book of the year award in 2019.
 Simon has also won numerous awards for his magazine features and online columns.
 He is currently shortlisted for a Roederer interntional wine columnist award in 2020.